-Miss Lucy Bunyon - Head of Early Years (from Jan 2018)
+Miss Lucy Bunyan - Head of Early Years

-Miss Lydia Botting- Head of Learning Enhancement
+Miss Lydia Botting - Head of Learning Enrichment

 The DSL is able to delegate their activities to appropriately trained deputies, however, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the DSL.
 This responsibility should not be delegated.
 DDSL shall be trained to the same standard as the DSL allowing them to provide advice and training to colleagues and deal with safeguarding concerns appropriately.